pingcap/docs/ticdc/manage-ticdc.md

 > **Note:**
 >
-> When `protocol` is `open-protocol`, TiCDC tries to avoid generating messages that exceed `max-message-bytes` in length.
+> When `protocol` is `default`, TiCDC tries to avoid generating messages that exceed `max-message-bytes` in length.
 However, if a row is so large that a single change alone exceeds `max-message-bytes` in length, to avoid silent failure, TiCDC tries to output this message and prints a warning in the log.

 #### Integrate TiCDC with Kafka Connect (Confluent Platform)